domci/domci.github.io/about.md

 I am curious and I love working with data.

-I have 5 years of industry experience in collecting, organizing, analysing and visualizing various types of data.
+I have 5 years of industry experience in collecting, organizing, analyzing and visualizing various types of data.